-Jayne Bellando, Ph.D. is a pediatric psychologist and Associate Professor in the Department of Pediatrics at UAMS.
+Jayne Bellando, Ph.D. is a pediatric psychologist and Professor in the Department of Pediatrics at UAMS.
 She works primarily at the James L. Dennis Developmental center.
 Dr. Bellando is the Co-Director of the CoBALT project and one of the Co-Directors of Healthy Child Care Arkansas.
 Her clinical work is on diagnostic teams for children with developmental concerns and in therapy for children and families.

 Dr. Flor is currently co- medical director of the Community-Based Autism Liaison and Treatment (CoBALT) Project.
 She finished her General Pediatrics residency training in Mt.
 Sinai Services- Elmhurst Hospital Center in Queens, NY.
 Upon completion of Fellowship training in the Developmental Behavioral Pediatrics Program of the University of Arkansas for Medical Sciences (UAMS), Dr. Flor joined the Pediatrics Faculty as a clinical attending.
 Her past and present clinical activities include: ACH Growth and Development Clinic, ACH Connective Tissue Clinic and UAMS James L. Dennis Developmental Center.
 Dr. Flor is also the co-director of the Developmental Behavioral Pediatrics Residency rotation.